Makita AWS: Dewalt

 DeWalt have shipped two separate and incompatible wireless systems: one for status, tracking and configuration; and one for remote vacuum activation.

 Tool Connect

 The first system called Tool Connect was released in 2015 and uses Bluetooth Low Energy for asset tracking, configuration of tools and monitoring of battery state.

 Bluetooth design and application development was undertaken by Laird Connectivity.

 DeWalt produced two battery designs with Tool Connect Bluetooth transmitters built in.
-This allow allows reading battery status, temperature, firmware/hardware version, and to control locking/disabling when out of range.
+This allows reading battery status, temperature, firmware/hardware version, and to control locking/disabling when out of range.

 DeWalt additionally produced three models of drills (DCD792, DCD797, DCD997) and two impact drivers (DCF888, DCF906) with a Bluetooth module built-in allowing user configuration of maximum RPM (rotation speed) and LED illumination.

 For tracking, Dewalt added a retro-fit add-on pass-through "shoe" that connected between the battery and tool (DCE040), plus screw-on external tags (DCE041) with a plan from 2022 to move to a built-in slot for adding a Bluetooth tracking module (DCE042).